 Ghibli Park’s Admission Ticket Type and Price

-At the moment, Ghibli Park has 3 types of admission tickets.
+At the moment, Ghibli Park has 2 types of admission tickets available for international tourists.
 You can only enter the park during the designated time slot on your ticket.
-The tickets are on sale on the 10th of each month at 2 pm Japan time for the following 3 months.
+The tickets are on sale two months beforehand on the 10th at 2 pm.

 How to Purchase Ghibli Park Ticket

-As mentioned, there are 4 ways to purchase the Ghibli Park ticket, including 1 method specially designed for foreign visitors.
+As mentioned, there are 4 ways to purchase the Ghibli Park ticket, including 2 methods specially designed for foreign visitors.

 By Using Boo-Woo Ticket (Boo-Wooチケット)